dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## Introduction

 Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
 Numerous programming concepts are surfacing that are unfamiliar to many front-end developers.
-In this post series, we'll take a look at some of the common concepts in the current front-end landscape and explore how they apply to modern JavaScript, starting with the fundamentals of functional programming, reactive programming, and functional reactive programming.
+In this post series, we'll take a look common concepts in the current front-end landscape and explore how they apply to modern JavaScript.
+We'll start with the fundamentals of functional programming, reactive programming, and functional reactive programming.

 ---